DanWritesCode/Shoptrac/README.md

 An open-source Shopify E-commerce Profit-Tracking App.
 Featuring a fully-fledged dashboard with the frontend written in Vue.js/Nuxt.

+**Work-in-progress, as of 11/27/2021 no actual logic has been implemented.**

 ## Build Setup

 ```bash